ioan-ghisoi-cko/checkout-node-sdk/README.md

 The SDK will infer the `type` of the source, if not provided

-cbody is dynamic so if you want to see the paramenters check [the docs](https://api-reference.checkout.com/#tag/Sources)
+> The request body is dynamic so if you want to see the paramenters check [the docs](https://api-reference.checkout.com/#tag/Sources)

 ### Request a source